tytydraco/yessleep/out/She_Looks_Just_Like_Me.md

 “–and I do know you like your alcohol, if your twenty-first says anything.”

 “Delilah, please.”
-I begged, wishing she’d stop and look behind her– or move or just *something*.
+I begged, wishing she’d stop talking.
+She did, and finally looked behind her.

+She could see her too.

 With no warning, the other me brought her hands out, one hand on the top of Delilah's head, the other on her jaw.
-I screamed out.
-She smiled.
-A small, menacing smile.
+I screamed out, and so did Delilah.
+The other me smiled.
+A small, menacing curve of the lips.

 I closed my eyes, terrified of what was about to happen.
 In the dark of my eyelids, I heard it.
 The snap.

 I opened my eyes in a fit of panic.
 Delilah was splayed out across the floor of my living room.
 My drink was staining my carpet.
-In my fear I had dropped the glass.
+In my fear, I had dropped the glass.
 Her head was facing the ceiling, but so was her back.
 I felt sick to my stomach, trying to keep the bile from making its way up.

 I quickly darted my eyes through the layout, trying to find the other me.
 I never did.

 It’s been some time since all of this went down.
 I called the police and they’ve started a whole investigation.
-It looks like I'm going to be put on trial for her murder.
-I know it’s a losing battle, as the parking lot footage shows no one entered other than her and I. I’ve started cleaning out my apartment.
+And although I don’t think they fully believed me, someone else’s fingerprints were found on Delilah.

+ I’ve started cleaning out my apartment.
 Moving some stuff to my parents.
-I ended up moving my bed to the other corner of my room.
+I can’t stay in this apartment, I just can’t.
+I ended up moving my bed to the other corner of my room during the process.
 In the mess of dust and old tattered blankets that have been wasting away under my bed, I saw a folded set of sheets.

-I still see her.
-She’s in every passing car, she's in every aisle at the grocery store, every window in the businesses downtown… I don’t know what I did to deserve it, but dear God I hope she goes away.
+This leads me to today.
+I saw her peeking through my window a few hours ago.
+Why won’t she leave me alone?
+I don’t know what I did to deserve it, but dear God I hope she goes away.
 I just want her to go away.